sqnzhh/sqnzhh/README.md

 * 🌍  I'm based in Almaty
 * ✉️  You can contact me at [sanzharkusaiynov@gmail.com](mailto:sanzharkusaiynov@gmail.com)
-* 🧠  I'm learning JAVA, KOTLIN
+* 🧠  I'm learning JAVA, PYTHON
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  If I give myself for work 100%, I can do anything.